What is a hydrocele?

-In the fetus, the tunica vaginalis is formed in the abdomen and then moves into the scrotum with the testes.
+In the fetus, the tunica vaginalis is formed in the belly and then moves into the scrotum with the testes.
 After the pouch is in the testes, it seals off from the abdomen.
 Hydroceles can be communicating or noncommunicating:

 Noncommunicating hydrocele.
 A noncommunicating hydrocele may be present at birth and usually resolves on its own spontaneously within one year.
 A noncommunicating hydrocele in an older child may indicate other problems, such as infection, torsion (twisting of the testes), or a tumor.

-A hydrocele is present in as many as 10% of all full-term male live births; however, in most cases, it disappears without treatment within the first year.
+A hydrocele is present in as many as 10% of all full-term male live births.
+However, in most cases, it disappears without treatment within the first year.